 I haven’t been a real big fan of putting a lot of time into direct grammar instruction.
 I generally believe, and I know some research has shown, that students can develop grammar skills through reading, and prioritize helping my students find high-interest reading materials.
-In addition, I use concept attainment (I’ll write more about this instructional strategy in a future post) to help students learn grammar concepts inductively.
+In addition, I use concept attainment (see posts near the bottom of The Best Resources About Inductive Learning & Teaching) to help students learn grammar concepts inductively.
 And I just hate “drill-and-kill” grammar worksheets.

 A number of our ELL students who have gone on to community college have been telling us they wish we had put more time into direct grammar instruction.
 Now, I can’t say for sure exactly what our other teachers have been doing related to grammar in their classes.
 And I’m not necessarily convinced that some of the community college classes aren’t making a mistake by placing so much of an emphasis on grammar.